Homicide detectives investigating central Las Vegas attempted theft

 Las Vegas police said a man was fatally shot during a “beer skip” early Friday at a central valley gas station, and a female store clerk was taken into custody.

 “We are interviewing her,” homicide Lt.
-Ray Spencer said at the scene.
+Ray Spencer said about 9:30 a.m. at the scene.

-Police were called about 6:15 a.m. after shots were fired following a theft at a Sinclair gas station, 950 Las Vegas Blvd.
+Police were called about 6:15 a.m. after shots were fired following the theft at a Sinclair gas station, 950 Las Vegas Blvd.
 North, according to the Metropolitan Police Department.

-Spencer arrived at the scene around 8 a.m.
-Meanwhile, as police investigated, David Buck stood just outside the crime scene.
+A man and a woman entered the store and took off with at least three cases of beer, Spencer said.
+The store manager and the clerk followed the pair outside to a car, where a man was waiting for them.

+A very brief struggle occurred before the woman fired two rounds into the car.

 Buck said he kept playing until he heard what sounded like two gunshots from outside the store.